Snapshot: MSR’s Decades of R&D in Water Treatment

 Excited at the notion of their technologies creating positive change, MSR expanded its company mission statement to include: “provide affordable first-world-quality water to people in developing countries.”
 The mission resonated deeply with MSR employees.

 MSR’s initial global health product was simple.
 It placed a hose at the end of a Marathon Ceramic filter to create a siphon-like water filter for low-income households.
 Called the e-Water, it successfully provided 300 people in Sudan with water for several months in the spring of 2000.
-But the design ultimately proved too fragile to ship routinely and was shelved, forever awaiting a redesign.
+But the design ultimately proved too fragile to ship routinely and was shelved.

 Still, MSR’s reputation as a water treatment R&D hub was growing.
 In April 2000, MSR signed a two-year contract with the U.S. Defense Advanced Research Projects Agency (DARPA) to research ceramic’s ability to remove viruses.
 With MSR’s in-house microbiology lab, the team had the capabilities to do just that.

-MSR’s technologies have come a long way since we first began experimenting with extruded ceramics, but our quest to bring reliable water treatment to people around the world remains charging ahead.
+MSR’s technologies have come a long way since we first began experimenting with extruded ceramics, but our quest to bring reliable water treatment to people around the world remains unchanged.
 Thanks for being a part of our journey.